Garfield, New Jersey: Local government

 The City of Garfield operates under the 1923 Municipal Manager Law of New Jersey municipal government, with a governing body comprised of a five-member Council, who appoint a City Manager.
 Council members are elected at-large in non-partisan elections to serve four-year terms on a concurrent basis.
 The city is one of seven municipalities (of the 564) statewide that use this form of government.
 In November 2015, following a referendum that supported the move by a 3-1 margin, the City Council voted to shift the city's municipal elections from May to November, citing hopes for greater voter participation and potential savings of $50,000 for each election; the shift result in the extension of terms for the then-serving council and municipal manager by six months, to the end of December 2016.
 The most recent municipal election was held on November 8, 2016, together with the presidential election.

 At a reorganization meeting held after each election, the Council selects one of its members to be the Mayor and another to serve as Deputy Mayor.
 The day-to-day operation of the city is carried out under the supervision of the appointed department heads, who report to the City Manager.

-As of 2025, members of the Garfield City Council are Mayor Richard Rigoglioso, Deputy Mayor Joseph Delaney, Alejandina Banch, Romi Herrera and Pawel Maslag, all serving concurrent terms of office that end December 31, 2024.
+As of 2025, members of the Garfield City Council are Mayor Everett E. Garnto Jr., Deputy Mayor Kevin Kane, Deputy Mayor Tana Raymond, Joseph Delaney and Richard Rigoglioso, all serving concurrent terms of office that end December 31, 2028.

-In July 2021, the city council appointed Alejandrina Banch to fill the council seat that had been held by Erin Nora Delaney until she stepped down to take office as the city manager / clerk, succeeding Thomas Duch, who had been appointed as the administrator of Bergen County.
+In July 2021, the city council appointed Alejandina Banch to fill the council seat that had been held by Erin Nora Delaney until she stepped down to take office as the city manager / clerk, succeeding Thomas Duch, who had been appointed as the administrator of Bergen County.
 Banch served on an interim basis until the November 2021 general election, when she was elected to serve the balance of the term of office.

 Federal, state and county representation

 Garfield is located in the 9th Congressional District and is part of New Jersey's 35th state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Garfield had been in the 36th state legislative district.